thorrila/board-game-assignment/PART_B/README.md

 ## AGM Postulate Tests

-The test harness checks the following postulates:
+Our tests checks the following postulates:

-**Contraction** — Success, Inclusion, Vacuity, Extensionality, Recovery **Revision** — Success, Inclusion, Vacuity, Consistency, Extensionality
+**Contraction**: Success, Inclusion, Vacuity, Extensionality, Recovery

+**Revision**: Success, Inclusion, Vacuity, Consistency, Extensionality

 Per the assignment brief, Closure, Conjunctive Inclusion, Conjunctive Overlap, Superexpansion, and Subexpansion are excluded.

-The checks are *empirical* — KB equality and subset are approximated by mutual entailment of all formulas, leveraging the resolution procedure.
 Each postulate function prints `satisfied`, `not satisfied`, or `satisfied (precondition not met)` for the corresponding test.

 ### Test Cases